 Since 1981 Mothers for Mothers has supported families affected by perinatal mental illness, offering support to women during pregnancy and until their youngest child attends school through support services across Bristol, South Gloucestershire and North Somerset.

-Head to the link below to follow the story of this garden and the people involved in its creation.
+Head to the link below to find out more about the garden and the people involved in its creation and legacy.